 4. Hexagonal tile backsplash

-It might have been “hip to be square” in 2016, but 2017’s tile designs are all about experimenting with other geometric shapes — namely, hexagons.
+It might have been “hip to be square” in 2016, but 2017’s when getting a tile installation, the designs are all about experimenting with other geometric shapes — namely, hexagons.
 Go for a cool, monochromatic look as seen below, or choose a few complementary colors for a punchy focal point.

 5. White and wood kitchens